Fight Club: Home media

-Fight Club won the 2000 Online Film Critics Society Awards for Best DVD, Best DVD Commentary, and Best DVD Special Features.
+Fight Club won the 2000 Online Film Critics Society Awards for Best DVD, Best DVD Commentary and Best DVD Special Features.
 Entertainment Weekly ranked the film's two-disc edition in first place on its 2001 list of "The 50 Essential DVDs", giving top ratings to the DVD's content and technical picture-and-audio quality.
 When the two-disc edition went out of print, the studio re-released it in 2004 because of fans' requests.
 The film sold more than 6 million copies on DVD and video within the first ten years, making it one of the largest-selling home media items in the studio's history, in addition to grossing over $55 million in video and DVD rentals.
-With a weak box office performance in the United States and Canada, a better performance in other territories, and the highly successful DVD release, Fight Club generated a US$10 million profit for the studio.
+With a weak box office performance in the United States and Canada, a better performance in other territories and the highly successful DVD release, Fight Club generated a US$10 million profit for the studio.

 The Laserdisc edition was only released in Japan on May 26, 2000 and features a different cover art, as well as one of the very few Dolby Digital Surround EX soundtracks released on LD.
 The VHS edition was released on October 31, 2000, as a part of 20th Century Fox's "Premiere Series" line.
 It includes a featurette after the film, "Behind the Brawl".

-Fight Club was released in the Blu-ray Disc format in the United States on November 17, 2009.
+Fight Club was released on Blu-ray in the United States on November 17, 2009.
 Five graffiti artists were commissioned to create 30 pieces of art for the packaging, encompassing urban aesthetics found on the East Coast and West Coast of the United States as well as influences from European street art.
 The Blu-ray edition opens with a menu screen for the romantic comedy Never Been Kissed starring Drew Barrymore before leading into the Fight Club menu screen.
 Fincher got permission from Barrymore to include the fake menu screen.

 An online release in China from Tencent censored the bomb blasts at the end and replaced the ending with a message that Project Mayhem was thwarted, with Tyler Durden being arrested by law enforcement and placed in an insane asylum until 2012, adapting the ending of the original Fight Club novel.
 Weeks later, Tencent released a version of the film restoring 11 of the 12 minutes that had previously been cut.
+The novel's author Chuck Palahniuk believed the censored version partially restored the book's ending.

+In October 2024, Fincher confirmed he would oversee a 4K remaster of the film.